MultiQC/MegaQC/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Report a bug in MegaQC
-title: "Bug report"
+title: Bug report
-labels: "bug"
+labels: bug
 assignees: ""
 ---